Suarez: The Healing Priest: Production

-Several directors and producers has been involved in a biographical film project about Filipino priest and faith healer Fernando Suarez.
+Several directors and producers have been involved in the biographical film project about Filipino priest and faith healer Fernando Suarez.
 The final film entitled Suarez: The Healing Priest was directed by Joven Tan.
 Suarez personally requested John Arcilla to portray him in the film.
-Portions of film was shot at the foot of the Taal Volcano shortly prior to its eruption in January 2020.
+Portions of film were shot at the foot of the Taal Volcano shortly prior to its eruption in January 2020.

-Suarez himself also was involved in the filming, including in one scene where he led a "digital healing segment".
+Suarez himself was also involved in the filming, including in one scene where he led a "digital healing segment".
 Suarez died on February 4, 2020.
 By that time, the film was almost complete.

 Release

-The film will be released via online streaming platform UpStream starting December 25, 2020, as one of the ten official entries of the 2020 Metro Manila Film Festival.
+The film was released via online streaming platform UpStream on December 25, 2020, as one of the ten official entries of the 2020 Metro Manila Film Festival.

 Reception

-Suarez: The Healing Priest garnered nine nominations but only won the Gatpuno Antonio J. Villegas Cultural Award at the awards night of the 2020 Metro Manila Film Festival.
+Suarez: The Healing Priest garnered nine nominations, but only won the Gatpuno Antonio J. Villegas Cultural Award at the awards night of the 2020 Metro Manila Film Festival.

-Critic's response are also lukewarm.
+Critic's response are also indifferent.
 Fred Hawson gave the movie a 5/10 and noted that it was "a pleasant watch overall, but a little too earnest, too defensive, too idealistic."
 Oggs Cruz of Rappler called the film "awful" and criticized the director for the "haphazardly crafted" outcome, but praised Arcilla for his "sophisticated" performance.
 Neil Ramos, in his review in Manila Bulletin, is more sympathetic of the film, calling it "a poignant look into the man’s life."